BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 **Tier 3 Basic own-funds– List of own-fund items**

-The following basic own-fund items shall be deemed to possess the characteristics set out in Article 93(1)(b) of Directive 2009/138/EC, taking into consideration the features set out in Article 93(2) of that Directive, and shall be classified as Tier 3 where the following items display all of the features set out in Article 77:
+The following basic own-fund items shall be deemed to possess the characteristics set out in Article 93(1)(b) of Directive/EC, taking into consideration the features set out in Article 93(2) of that Directive, and shall be classified as
+Tier 3 where the following items display all of the features set out in Article 77:

-(a) the part excess of assets over liabilities, valued in accordance with Sections 1 and 2 of Chapter VI of Directive 2009/138/EC, comprising the following items:
+(a) the part excess of assets over liabilities, valued in accordance with Sections 1 and 2 of Chapter VI of Directive/EC, comprising the following items:

 (i) subordinated mutual member accounts;